noir-lang/book/src/getting_started/breakdown.md

 ## Anatomy of a Nargo Project

-Upon creating a new project with `nargo new` and building the in/output files with `nargo build` commands, you would get a minimal Nargo project of the following structure:
+Upon creating a new project with `nargo new` and building the in/output files with `nargo check` commands, you would get a minimal Nargo project of the following structure:

     - src
     - Prover.toml